spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/5-troubleshooting/1-debugging-stream-apps.md

     C -->|No| E(Fix code errors)
 ```

-Fixing errors in the IDE will be dependent on which IDE is used.
+Fixing errors in the IDE depends on which IDE you use.
-By verifying the build is successful outside the IDE, this helps rule out project specific issues.
+Verifying that the build is successful outside the IDE helps rule out project-specific issues.

 ## Application Startup Exceptions

+The following diagram shows a typical debugging process for application startup exceptions:

 ```mermaid
 graph TD;